Prices and Policies

 - Live editing is billed per hour, depending on what hours you reserve and the level of editing that you expect.
 Nights and weekends cost more than weekdays.

 - Rush jobs add 25% to the normal price quote.

 Don’t let these benchmark prices for our corporate customers frighten you away.
 We always base our actual charges on the scope of your individual project.
-Some clients pay less than the rates shown here.
+Some clients pay less than the rates shown here (ask about our Friends & Family rates).
 The only way to know what your project will actually cost is to request a quote.